BinuDavid/EJS_Challenge/README.md

 ## Challenge 4

 Modify file structure to include a "partials" folder within views.
-Correct any errors seen in browser.
+Correct any errors seen in browser

+## Challenge 5

+Build out the about and contact pages similar to the home route